- The Archives of Yugoslavia

 - The Archives of Serbia and Montenegro (2003-2009)

-On February19, 2009, by decision of the Government of the Republic of Serbia, the Archives of Yugoslavia was founded, as a cultural institution.
-(The Official Gazette of the Republic of Serbia, No. 15 of February 27, 2009) With this decision its old name was returned – the Archives of Yugoslavia, instead of the Archives of Serbia and Montenegro, the name it held from 2003 until 2009.
+On February 19, 2009, by decision of the Government of the Republic of Serbia, the Archives of Yugoslavia was founded, as a cultural institution.
+With this decision its old name was returned – the Archives of Yugoslavia, instead of the Archives of Serbia and Montenegro, the name it held since 2003.
 The activities of the Archives have remained unchanged.

 Mandates/Sources of Authority